Loepker-James/enforce-rules/docs/migration.md

 ### What changed

-Old behavior: The entire value had to match the pattern.
+Old behavior (1-1).: The entire value had to match the pattern.

-New behavior: The pattern only needs to appear somewhere inside the value.
+New behavior (1.1+): The pattern only needs to appear somewhere inside the value.

 ### Why this matters